Best Practices for Vet Practices

 Are pet boarding facilities allowed to remain open?

-Operating a boarding facility requires staff to come to work to care for animals, which potentially increases their risk of exposure to the virus.
 We recommend that if you chose to keep your boarding facility open, you minimize any human-human interaction, and pick-up and drop-off pets curbside, so pet owners do not enter the facility.
 Common surfaces should be frequently sanitized.

 If your practice is in a jurisdiction that has issued a Shelter-in-Place order, we strongly encourage you to close your boarding facility.